List of Ang Probinsyano characters: First Lady Aurora Guillermo-Hidalgo

 Don Ignacio's daughter and Oscar's first love interest.
 She elopes with Oscar to San Andres to start a life there, eventually giving birth to her and Oscar's child.
 Eventually, Don Ignacio finds her whereabouts and massacres the town, killing a majority of the residents.
 To keep her from Oscar, Ignacio sends her to live in the United States.
 She only comes back to the Philippines after Ignacio is severely wounded by Mara.
 In the series finale, she becomes First Lady and marries Oscar.
-Unknown to her and Oscar, their daughter survived and is living with Cardo.
+Unknown to her and Oscar, their daughter survived and has reunited with Cardo.